ddion1/testing-markdown/app/test_1.md

 in the *same paragraph*.

 - This line links to [a section on a different Markdown page, using a "#" and the header ID](documentation.md#overview)

+- This line links to [a different section on the same page, using a "#" and the header ID](#testing-header-anchor)
+- - This line links to [a different section on the same page, using a "#" and the header ID](#header-ids-and-links)
+-